 Mr. Lee said that if I wanted to do as the locals do, I should drink generous portions of makgeolli during my time in Bukhansan National Park.
 I was quick to oblige and, I must admit, it felt great not to break any Korean cultural norms.

 After a couple of hours and more than a couple of bottles of Makgeolli, Mr. Lee and I said our goodbyes.
 We laughed like newfound old friends, shook hands, and wished each other the very best on our life journeys.

 I’ll be giving Mr. Lee a call the next time I visit Seoul.
 Maybe we’ll go hiking, eat some fried chicken, and throw back a few more bottles of makgeolli.
 It’s good to dream big.

-My exhausting hike of Jaunbong Peak and ensuing dive into Korean culture sent me into a state of sleepy bliss on my metro ride back into Seoul.
+My exhausting hike of Dobongsan Mountain and ensuing dive into Korean culture sent me into a state of sleepy bliss on my metro ride back into Seoul.
 I groggily watched the forest and mountains fade away out the train window as Seoul’s skyscrapers and dense crowds of people slowly took over my vision once again.